THIS BOOK IN FIVE MINUTES

 - Automatically register all voters at age 18.
 Establish a National Voter Registration Authority to maintain all voter rolls.

-- All elections last nine days, ending on a Sunday, giving voters two full weekends to vote in person.
+- All elections shall last nine days, beginning on a Saturday, giving voters two full weekends to vote in person.
 Allow mail-in ballots without justification.
+Announce election results at the end of each day of in-person voting.

 - Campaign finance reform: Limit who can contribute, how much, and when.
 Limit fund-raising by candidates.
 Provide public financing for all general election campaigns.